Role

 From these interviews and supporting secondary research, I was able to synthesize my findings into 3 major insights:

-Sellers are open to AI when it provides actionable, transparent suggestions that simplify decision-making.
+Sellers are open to AI tools if they can simplify the decision-making.

 Data analysis is time-consuming

-Reviewing shop data is time-consuming and often inconclusive; sellers want decision-support, not just raw numbers.
+Reviewing shop data is time-consuming and tedious; sellers don't want just raw numbers.

 SOLUTION FRAMING

-I organized seller needs into four clear buckets: KPIs, AI Helper, Tasks, and Insights.
+Sorting the most used tools into four groups: KPIs, AI Helper, Tasks, and Insights.

 From the research, it became clear that sellers weren’t asking for more data, they wanted clearer guidance and easier access to the tools they already rely on.

-To address this, I reorganized the essential tools into four clear buckets that would form the foundation of a redesigned dashboard.
+To address this, I reorganized the most essential tools into four groups that would form the foundation of a redesigned dashboard.

 AI Helper